-- A. The Contractor shall provide, install and test video storage as required in the security room in the parking facility.
-The video storage shall be sized to store a minimum of 30 days of H.265 video for all cameras in its area at 15 frames per second, full 1080p or higher resolution, plus 20% spare for future expansion.
-At a minimum, the storage capacity shall be 140TB RAID 6 or larger and approved by RTD Integrated Security Systems Manager. - B. The video storage configuration shall use a RAID 6 configuration.
-No failure of a disc, disc controller, power supply, or computer I/O bus interface shall interrupt recording or cause the video to become unavailable. - C. Discs and power supplies shall be hot swappable. - D. Commercial-off-the-shelf (COTS) backup/restore equipment, software, and storage media shall be provided for the video storage. - E. The video storage shall be rated to operate in a seismic zone 1.
+A. The Contractor shall provide, install and test video storage as required in the security room in the parking facility.
+The video storage shall be sized to store a minimum of 30 days of H.264 video for all cameras in its area at 15 frames per second, full resolution, plus 20% spare for future expansion.
+At a minimum, the storage capacity shall be 33TB or larger and approved by SCC.

+B. The video storage configuration shall use a RAID configuration.
+No failure of a disc, disc controller, power supply, or computer I/O bus interface shall interrupt recording or cause the video to become unavailable.

+C. Discs and power supplies shall be hot swappable.

+D. Commercial-off-the-shelf (COTS) backup/restore equipment, software, and storage media shall be provided for the video storage.

+E. The video storage shall be rated to operate in a seismic zone 1.